nazmulidris/developerlife.com/about-me.md

 designing, building, and collaborating with people to bring amazing user experiences to life across multiple platforms.

+> ✨ You can read all my articles on [developerlife.com](https://developerlife.com) and
+> watch my videos on [YouTube](https://www.youtube.com/@developerlifecom).

 Highlights:

-- Coding in Rust, Kotlin, TypeScript, React, WASM, WASI, TUI / CLI, GUI, Node.js, Java.
+- Currently a Rustacean 🦀 coding in Rust and working on all things TUI & CLI!
+Along w/ WASM, WASI, fast and efficient desktop and web apps.
+Coding in Rust, TypeScript, React, WASM, WASI, Node.js.
 - Worked on Android Studio IDE (JetBrains based) in Kotlin & Java.
 - Was principal SWE, founder, and CEO of a startup (TRNQL) in 2015.
   - Raised 1.5M in venture funding.
   - Successfully built and launched developer-facing SDKs for Android & iOS.
   - Created & led teams that served many users & developers on Android & iOS.
-- Currently create content for prominent developer tutorial site developerlife.com (est 1998).
+- Currently create content for prominent developer tutorial site developerlife.com (est 1998) and its YouTube Channel.

 ## Leadership and Resourcefulness